ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

         └── verification_key.json

 ```

-### ✅ Export Verifier Contract
+### ✅ Exporting the verifier contract

-Final step in this section is to generate the FunC verifier contract which we will use in our project.
+The final step in this section is to generate the FunC verifier contract which we’ll use in our ZK project.
 ```bash
 node ../../../snarkjs/build/cli.cjs zkey export funcverifier circuit_final.zkey ../../contracts/verifier.fc
 ```

-`verifier.fc` file will be generated in `contracts` folder.
+Then the `verifier.fc` file is generated in the `contracts` folder.

-## 🚢 Deploying Verifier Contract
+## 🚢 Verifier contract deployment​

-Take a look at `contracts/verifier.fc` file.
-It contains the magic of ZK-SNARKs.
-Let's review it line by line.
+Let's review the `contracts/verifier.fc` file step-by-step because it contains the magic of ZK-SNARKs:

 ```func
 const slice IC0 = "b514a6870a13f33f07bc314cdad5d426c61c50b453316c241852089aada4a73a658d36124c4df0088f2cd8838731b971"s;